karare1/quiz-game/README.md

 - Used the layout with a winter background image, winter colours as well as an appropriate title of the quiz and its initial message to give users an early sense of what the quiz is about.
 - Created pop-up window to introduce the game and present a user with the quiz rules.
-- Made the quiz responsive, visible and esy to read on desktops, laptops, tablets and smartphones.
+- Made the quiz responsive, visible and easy to read on desktops, laptops, tablets and smartphones.
 - Created a simple intuitive design for easy navigation and using links for a smooth transport between pages
 - Made the quiz interactive by changing a chosen answer-option green if correct and red if incorrect.
 - Added Question counter, Time counter and Score counter to the game page.